dustinpfister/blog_posts/_posts/threejs-cone.md

 ## 1 - This is a post on three js

 this is a post on a built in geometry constructor in three js that can be used with a bunch of other features in three js to make a cone shape.
-This is not a getting started post on three js let alone javaScript in general so I aasume that you have at least some exposure with three js.
+This is not a getting started post on three js let alone javaScript in general so I assume that you have at least some exposure with three js.

 ## 2 - Three js geometry cone basic example